andrewmoylan/susypong/README.md

 5.  **Fading Rainbow Trails** (Commit: `7a5e464`)
     *   Request: "Can the hearts leave a fading rainbow trail behind them?"
     *   Implementation: Hearts now leave a trail of smaller, fading hearts behind them.
 Both the main hearts and their trails cycle through rainbow colors.
 A screen-clearing effect was modified to allow trails to fade gradually.

+6.  **README Creation** (Commit: `c6533c3`)
+    *   Request: "Add a README.md which has all the requests I have made from you so far, so people can see how it was created."
+    *   Implementation: Created this `README.md` file and populated it with the history of development requests and their corresponding implementations.

+7.  **README Update - Clarification and Logging** (Current request)
+    *   Request: "Also include my previous request, and this request, in the README.md log.
+And clarify, these are requests made to Aider/Gemini."
+    *   Implementation: Updated this `README.md` to clarify that requests were made to Aider/Gemini, and added entries for the README creation and this update.